UC-Davis-molecular-computing/scadnano/README.md

   A faster alternative that works in most circumstances is this.
 In pencil mode, if two bound substrands on adjacent helices have their 5'/3' ends at the *same horizontal offset*, by placing the cursor over where a crossover between them would appear, a potential crossover appears, which can be clicked to add a crossover.

+  In pencil mode, clicking on an existing helix will delete it.
+Clicking on an empty space will add a helix.
+The grid type (square, hexagonal, honeycomb, none) determines where new helices are allowed to be placed.

 * **(n)ick / (l)igate:**
   Technically these operations are unnecessary, but they are faster than creating/moving/deleting substrands in some circumstances.
 In nick mode, clicking on a bound substrand will split it into two at that position.
 Ligate mode does the reverse operation: if two bound substrands point in the same direction and have abutting 5'/3' ends, then clicking on either will join them into a single strand.
 A common way to create a large design quickly is to use pencil mode to create exactly two strands on each helix at the same horizontal offsets, one pointing forward (i.e,. its 5' end is on the left and its 3' end is on the right) and the other pointing in reverse.
 Then use select mode to drag them to be longer.
 Then use nick mode to add nicks and pencil mode to add crossovers.